Universality of the Homotopy Interleaving Distance: Introduction

 \subsection{Persistent Whitehead Conjectures}

 With a good definition of ``approximate weak equivalence" of $\R$-spaces in hand, we are led to ask how other aspects of homotopy theory might extend to the approximate setting.
 For example, one has a Whitehead theorem for $\R$-spaces, which says that an objectwise weak equivalence of cofibrant $\R$-spaces is a homotopy equivalence.
-It is natural to wonder whether one can use the language of interleavings to formulate a persistent analogue of this result.
+It is natural to ask whether one can use the language of interleavings to formulate a persistent analogue of this result.
 We explore this problem in \cref{Sec:Persistent_Whitehead}, considering along the way the question of how to define persistent homotopy groups.
 We present an example showing that in its most naive formulation, the persistent Whitehead theorem does not hold, even up to a constant, and offer a persistent Whitehead conjecture for cofibrant diagrams of CW-complexes of bounded dimension.
+As mentioned above, Lanari and Scoccola \cite{lanari2020rectification} have proven this conjecture under a mild additional assumption.